paralax/ColossalOpera/hard/friends.md

 # Output Description

-Your program should emit a list of all of the members of the group of friends.
+Your program should emit a list of all of the members of the largest group of friends.
 Example:

     4 5 6 7

+If the graph has multiple, distinct friend groups of the same size, you can print all or any of them.

 # Challenge Input